DaveTrost/dave-trost/README.md

 The current favicon is a bit of artwork I created based on my initials.
 I used Krita to give the image a transparent background.

+## GIF's

+The images for a few of my projects are animated GIF's.
+A Google Chrome extension called 'Capture to a Gif' was used to record website content and download it as to an animated GIF.

+Another useful GIF tool was an online GIF editor at [EZGIF.com](https://ezgif.com/crop).

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).